 The CIVIL WAR DIARY of FREEMAN COLBY

 VOLUME 3: January-May, 1864

 Mitchell's Station, Virginia / January 1864 (p.1)

 [SOURCE = Roe's 39th R.M.V. (p.137+)]

-Freeman Colby's childhood friend Jonas is on active duty with the 39th Mass. along the Rapidan River, enduring another winter in camp, & looking ahead to what promises to be a busy campaign...
+Freeman Colby's childhood friend Jonas is on active duty with the 39th Mass. along the Rapidan River, enduring another winter in camp, & looking ahead to the Spring campaign...

 - New Year's Day, 1864 (More Picket Duty!)

 - All Quiet Along the Rapidan (Re-Draw Video) + Coloring Demo